TestingPathways/testingpathways/README.md

 The pathways are managed as pages within this website under the ./pathways/ folder.

-DETAILS OF HOW TO CHECKOUT AND DO PULL REQUESTS TO FOLLOW
+DETAILS OF HOW TO CHECKOUT AND DO PULL REQUESTS TO BE ADDED HERE

 ## Webstite Template Style Guides